-Notes:
+Note:

-- Any homework that is a Dropbox item indicates homework that will count towards the allocated online/in-class activity marks.
-The homework will form the basis for in-class discussions and group work.
-Further requirements as to dropbox activities will be posted with each applicable dropbox. - MSAFs will not be allowed for in-class activities. - The instructor and university reserve the right to modify elements of the course during the term.
+- Some of the homework activities will form the basis for in-class discussions.
+Further requirements as to these activities will be posted with each applicable assignment and discussed in class. - The instructor and university reserve the right to modify elements of the course during the term.
 The university and instructor may change the dates and deadlines for any or all courses in extreme circumstances.
 If either type of modification becomes necessary, reasonable notice and communication with the students will be given with explanation and the opportunity to comment on changes.
 It is the responsibility of the student to check his/her Avenue to Learn course email.